-By 2021, Forrester estimates that click fraud will grow to $10.9 billion.
+According to Statista, the cost of click fraud has risen in the four years between 2018 and 2023, from $35 billion to $100 billion.
 It’s all very well us talking about the need for higher click-through rates, but if these clicks are fraudulent, then this becomes redundant.

-There are other solutions.
-You can work an ad fraud detection partner or review publishers.
-But as well as being useful for optimisation, heatmaps can also be a great tool in recognising ad fraud.
+- Use heatmaps to help identify ad fraud.
 If you notice a pattern indicative of bot activity – clicking in the same point every time – then you can block these bots from affecting your overall stats.

 CTR doesn’t have be everything for measuring success.
 But it’s still important to get the best CTR possible for the most effective ads.